top of page

 Approximately one week before your appointment, please stop taking aspirin, ibuprofen, NSAIDS, St John's Wort, Vitamin E, Fish oil, Omega-3 fatty acids, Gingko Biloba and Ginseng.
 These medications increase your likelihood of having bruising.
 Be sure to tell Dr Janice if you are on any blood thinning medications, such as Plavix, Arixtra, Coumadin, Warfarin, Eliquis, Pradaxa, etc. These medications do increase your risk for severe bruising.

 On the day of your appointment, avoid heavy foundation or makeup products.

-What should I expect after I get "toxin" ie Botox, Dyport or Xeomin?
+What should I expect after I get "toxin" ie Botox or Dyport?

 A tiny needle is used to inject the "toxin" into your muscles.
 You may see a little red bump where it was injected for 20-30 minutes.
 You may also see a tiny red spot where the needle entered your skin.
 Be sure NOT to rub the area or lay flat for at least 4 hours.

 It takes time to see the results.
 By day 3 or 4 you will see less movement in the intended muscles.
 Maximum decrease in movement is seen at 2 weeks post treatment.
 Clients with deeper furrows and wrinkles will continue to see improvement in the depth and appearance of the wrinkles.
 Deep wrinkles did not form overnight and don't completely disappear overnight either!
 However, you will see improvement at 2 weeks.